Jon Pineda: Life

 Jon Pineda was raised in Chesapeake, Virginia.

 He graduated from James Madison University and Virginia Commonwealth University.

 His work has appeared in Poetry Northwest, The Literary Review, Sou'wester, Prairie Schooner, Many Mountains Moving, Asian Pacific American Journal, Puerto del Sol, and elsewhere.

 He is the author of the novel Apology, winner of the 2013 Milkweed National Fiction Prize.
 His memoir Sleep in Me was a 2010 Barnes & Noble Discover Great New Writers selection.
 His poetry collections include Little Anodynes, winner of the 2016 Library of Virginia Literary Award for Poetry, The Translator's Diary, winner of the 2007 Green Rose Prize for Poetry from New Issues Press, and Birthmark, first-place winner in the 2003 Crab Orchard Series in Poetry Open Competition Awards.

 He currently teaches in the low-residency MFA program at Queens University of Charlotte and is Director of the Creative Writing program at the College of William & Mary.

+While at JMU, Jon was the lead singer for Johnny’s Heritage.